Occupational Therapy Treatment Plan

 • Goal setting: Together with the patient, they set personal goals to ensure the treatment plan aligns with their aspirations and well-being goals.

-• Potential for improvement: The possibility for progress is considered, with the plan tailored to maximize the patient's potential for improvement.
+• Potential for improvement: The possibility of progress is considered, and the plan is tailored to maximize the patient's potential for improvement.

 • Customized interventions: The treatment plan may include direct therapy sessions to build skills, education to deepen understanding and manage conditions, and compensatory approaches to adapt tasks or environments.

-• Support for caregivers: It also outlines resources and strategies for caregivers to assist in the patient's journey toward achieving their goals.
+• Support for caregivers: It also outlines resources and strategies, especially for discharge planning, for caregivers to assist in the patient's journey toward achieving their goals.

 How does our Occupational Therapy Treatment Plan template work?